 This can be a regular fundraising idea each season.

 The best fundraising idea for supporting a sports club is to organize a sponsored sport-athon.

-It is different than a regular match; the duration is much longer; precisely the reason why it fetches more sponsorships than usual.
+It is different than a regular match, the duration is much longer, precisely the reason why it fetches more sponsorship than usual.

 You can keep a match on for hours.
 Apart from the sponsorship, the tickets and snacks for sale will also add to your funds raised.